huxincheng123/S-Box-Algorithm/new_version/README.md

 ## English

 ### Overview
-`main.cpp` checks affine equivalence between pairs of S-boxes.
+This is a new version that mainly encapsulates the methods.
+Download the `new_version` folder to your local machine and proceed with the installation. `main.cpp` checks affine equivalence between pairs of S-boxes.
 It reads multiple test cases, computes ranks, and if equivalent prints the affine transforms (L1/L2) and the affine shifts (c1/c2).

 ## Target Platform
 - **Linux**（GCC ≥ 7 / Clang ≥ 6）